hjake123/hemisphere/README.md

 # Hemisphere
 This is a library mod made for use in commissions to integrate GeckoLib animations with Walkers, among other repeated tasks.
+It is for Forge 1.20.1 only.

 # Setup
 This mod can be built using gradle, and is intended to be used with the JarJar dependency system.
 To get started, clone the repo and build using the `publishToMavenLocal` task.
-In your mod, include this line in your build.gradle:

-Then, in your `build.gradle`, add these lines:
+Then, in your mod's `build.gradle`, add these lines:
 ```
 repositories {
 ...